AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-ingress.md

 ## Option C: Ingress data programmatically

 APIs provide programmatic access to bring sequential data into AVEVA Data Hub.
 This can be done through custom OMF applications or utilizing SDS data writes.
+See <xref:sdsWritingData>.

-See <xref:omfVsSds>.
+<xref:omfVsSds> explains the benefits of the two options.